bp-serverless/mesos-on-arm-docs/README.md

-# Mesos on ARM (Raspberry Pi on Raspbian)
+# Apache Mesos on ARM (Raspberry Pi on Raspbian)

 List of helpful resources on how to build and run Apache Mesos on a Raspberry Pi.
 The commands below are meant to be used on Raspbian.

-##Prerequisits
+## Prerequisits

 Before we start, we need to install a few packages:
 ```